JPRA-Dev/Wordpress_Plugins_Workshop/hooks/actions/README.md

 Actions are used to executed custom functions after an event occurs which an action executed by the WP core.
 They are initialized by the do_action( 'action_name' ) function within the WordPress code.

-## Actions and filters: two names for the same goal ?
+## Actions and filters: two names, one goal ?

 If you take a peek into the core, you will see that add_action is actually a wrapper function for add_filter (wp-includes/plugin.php):